Saswatm123/Compile-Time-Equations-Handler/README.md

 # Algorithm

 I will split this section into two: the first section is the high level logic, which is a general overview of what the program is doing.
-The second is the low level logic, the actual internal mechanisms of how everything is implemented.
+The second is some important parts of the low level logic, some of the important parts of the internal mechanisms of how everything is implemented.

-># High level
+# High level
 > Let us create an arbitrary equation group.
  - a+b/c == d^e
  - a-b+c == 4